codingburgas/8grade-html-css-project-elite-rentals/README.md

 ## 🗂 About the Project

 **Elite Rentals** is a modern website built to showcase a dealership’s full range of cars for rent.
 It features a clean interface, modern design, and a smooth user experience for clients looking to browse vehicles online.

+## 🌟 Features

+- 🚗 Browse a full catalog of available rental cars
+- 📋 Detailed car pages with specs and rental prices
+- 🔍 Search and filter vehicles by category or price
+- 💡 Responsive design for mobile and desktop
+- 🧭 Easy navigation and clean UI layout
+- 🛠️ Built using HTML and CSS only (no frameworks)
+- 💼 Professional documentation and presentation included

 ## 🧪 Languages Used